rnapoles-tktn/iter8-in-tekton-canary-release/README.md

 The test and its success criteria are defined in an experiment - a kubernetes custom resource defined by iter8.
 In the experiment we define properties such as, the baseline and candidate deployments, the metric to be analysed (e.g iter8_latency: the latency of the service), the number of iterations of the experiment to run and what routing rules to apply, for example - increase traffic to the new service by 20% after each successful iteration.
 The metrics that are analysed come from interrogations of prometheus by the analytics component.

+## Overview Of This Tutorial

-In this sample we have a simple web application made up of a front end service which performs a call to a backend service and displays the result to the user.
+In this tutorial we have a simple web application made up of a front end service which performs a call to a backend service and displays the result to the user.

 ![Initial Application Flow](./images/application.png?raw=true "View Of The Two Services Communicating")

 We will be making a change to the deployment yaml stored in a git repository, causing a webhook to trigger a Tekton pipeline that will create and run the Iter8 experiment.
-We will generate web traffic to the application within the pipeline itself, faking user requests as there is no live user data for iter8 to analyse.
+We will generate web traffic to the application within the pipeline itself, faking user requests (as this is not a live application with actual users) for iter8 to analyse.
 Iter8 will make use of istio to control the split of traffic between the older and newer deployments.

 ![Iter8 Experiment Flow](./images/experiment-architecture.png?raw=true "View Showing Iter8 Components with Application")